publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395x.md

 [Pub.
 L. 98–369, div.
 B, title III, § 2319(d)][/us/pl/98/369/s2319/d], July 18, 1984, [98 Stat.
 1083][/us/stat/98/1083], provided that:

-> “Notwithstanding limits on the cost of skilled nursing facilities which may have been issued under section 1861(v) of the Social Security Act \[subsec. (v) of this section\] prior to the date of the enactment of this Act \[July 18, 1984\], in the case of cost reporting periods beginning on or after October 1, 1982, and prior to July 1, 1984, the cost limits for routine services for urban and rural hospital-based skilled nursing facilities shall be 112 percent of the mean of the respective routine costs for urban and rural hospital-based skilled nursing facilities.”
+> “Notwithstanding limits on the cost of skilled nursing facilities which may have been issued under section 1861(v) of the Social Security Act \[[42 U.S.C.
+1395x(v)][/us/usc/t42/s1395x/v]\] prior to the date of the enactment of this Act \[July 18, 1984\], in the case of cost reporting periods beginning on or after October 1, 1982, and prior to July 1, 1984, the cost limits for routine services for urban and rural hospital-based skilled nursing facilities shall be 112 percent of the mean of the respective routine costs for urban and rural hospital-based skilled nursing facilities.”

  __Study and Report Relating to Requirements That Core Services Be Furnished Directly by Hospices__